Starting preschool: what to expect

 Your child is probably feeling excited as well as a bit nervous about starting preschool.

-She might have already been to child care or playgroup and feel comfortable about joining a new group.
+She might have already been to child care or playgroup and feels comfortable about joining a new group.
 Or preschool might be your child’s first experience of being away from family.

 You might be feeling a mixture of pride, excitement, loss and anxiety as your child becomes more independent, particularly if you’re doing this for the first or last time.